 In order to assist the national authorities in implementation of the EU rules on victims’ rights, the European Commission set up the EU Centre of Expertise for Victims of Terrorism.
 The EU Centre offers expertise, training, guidance and support to national authorities and to victim support organisations.

-Open public consultation on the evaluation of the Victims’ Rights Directive
+Open public consultation on the impact assessment for the revision of the Victims’ Rights Directive

-This consultation is directed towards all stakeholders and citizens with an interest in this topic.
-It will last for 14 weeks, to close on 25 October 2021: Open public consultation on the evaluation of the Victims’ Rights Directive.
+This consultation was directed towards all stakeholders and citizens with an interest in this topic.
+It lasted from 8 March to 31 May 2022: Open public consultation on the impact assessment for the revision of the Victims’ Rights Directive.

 Justice programme 2014-2020